 In the language of the Oncken Wass article: “the monkey has leapt from the subordinate’s back to the back of the boss”.
 Before long the boss is struggling under the weight of “monkeys on his back” and the project teams are idle waiting for the Manager to decide the next move.

 I have shared this articles with many management teams.
 Most have immediately understood that the “monkey” represents an issue to be resolved and, more importantly, that I have no intention of becoming a “monkey farmer”!
 They may need my guidance, but the issue remains theirs to resolve.

-The central tenet of the Oncken Wass article is about mentoring, empowering and facilitating subordinates and their teams to make the decisions to enable them achieve their goals.
+The central tenet of the Oncken Wass article is about mentoring and empowering subordinates and their teams to make the decisions to enable them achieve their goals.

 Here are some rules:

 - Monkeys should be fed or shot.
 If the issue needs the Manager’s attention, the Manager must make time to discuss it with his/her subordinates.

 - Monkeys should be fed by appointment only.
 Don’t encourage all day “grazing” or you will have no time to do your own work.

 - Monkeys should be fed face to face or by phone.
 Avoid email, it just encourages the monkeys to keep jumping back on to your desk!

 - Every feeding session should end with an agreed action plan and a scheduled next feeding time.
 Subordinates and teams should know clearly what they are expected to accomplish before the next review.

 - Keep the monkey population your team needs your help with as low as possible.
 Set some guidelines for the degree of initiative you expect of your teams and empower them.